 Change how we approach a problem by first isolating the things we can improve on, and then making it a good habit to practice it.
 (Problems refer to the path that a climber takes in order to complete the climb.)
 In our path to mastering a skill, (in my case, rock climbing) we normally don’t take time to assess our weaknesses and things what we need to improve on.
-We often forget it’s journey.
+We often forget it’s a journey.
 That’s when I realize, climbing, like any skilled behavior, is learned.

 Solution: Be patient with ourselves and with how we approach problems.
 Thanks to Climbing.com, rewrite the mental scripts of climbing into these 3 simple steps: Think, Play, and Send.

 This phase is all about the beta: “analyze your climbing for areas where you can improve.
 Self-examine and gather input from others to figure out the skills to focus on and develop that will improve your climbing.”
 Most climbers are very fixed on doing a problem 10 times, changing a foot hold or trying a drop knee, continually failing and burning their physical strength.
 This step encourages us to spend more time analyzing our actions and reflecting on our climb.

 However, most of us don’t like to hear that we have things to improve on.
 Sometimes, our fear of being challenged propels us to get defensive, letting our egos negatively affects how we climb.
 We have to let go of our own egos, ask for help and simply listen.
 Climbing is a humbling experience.
 Climbing at great heights requires us to manage our egos.